 Place: Beaujolais, FRA

-Born in Lyon to Arabic heritage, Karim was adopted by a family in Morgon, eventually working for ten years as a vineyard-hand and winemaker for Beaujolais legends Guy Breton and Marcel Lapierre.
+Born in Lyon to Arabic heritage, Karim was adopted by a family in Morgon, eventually working for 10 years as a vineyard-hand and winemaker for Beaujolais legends such as Guy Breton and Marcel Lapierre.

-This comes from a 60-year-old vineyard in La Chapelle-de-Guinchay planted by Beaujolais godfather Jules Chauvet.
+This comes from a 55 year old single vineyard in La Chapelle-de-Guinchay once owned by Beaujolais godfather Jules Chauvet.

 Fresh, bright and vivacious, it is impossibly delicious and energetic.